sona05022000/-freshersbatch-oct16/README.md

 ## Sections

 ### 1. Login Page
-         It consists of Username and Password which the existing consumer or admin can use to login into the main Dashboard of this application.
+         It consists of Username and Password which the existing admin can use to login into the main Dashboard of this application.

-         Also new consumers and admins can make their new account by clicking the new user button.
+### 2. Employee Details
+        It Consists of 4 Columns:-
+              1. Add

+              2. View

+              3. Remove

+              4. Update

-### 2. Menu
+ ### 2. Add Employee
-         4 Couumns:-
-              1. New Customer:- Admin can create and add the account of a new consumer by filling the necessary details.
+            Admin can add details of a new employee by filling the necessary details like:-

-              2. Customer Details:-it shows the customer details having Customer name,Meter number, Address,City,State,Email and Phone number.

-              3. Deposit Details:-Here we can see and search the deposit details by selecting the meter number and month which includes meter number,month,units, total bill and Status.
+            Name              Job Post          Phone
+            Address           Employee ID       Education
+            Age               Father's name     Aadhar No
+            Email ID          Date Of Birth

+ ### 3. View
+            It consists of Employee ID which the admin can enter to view details of a particular employee in the Print window.

+ ### 4.Remove
+            Here the Admin can remove records of any Employee by entering their Employee ID.

+ ### 5.Update
-              4. Calculate Bill:-Here the Admin can fill the number of units consumed by a particular consumer.
+            Here the Admin can Update the details of any Employee by entering the Employee ID in the Search Window.

- ### 2. Utility
-           1.Notepad
-           2.Calculator
-           3.Web Browser

-               Admin /Customer can use these options according to his/her requirement.

- ### 3. Information
-           1.Update Information:-Consumers can update his/her details here.
-           2.View Information  :-Consumers can View his/her details here.

- ### 4.User
-           1.Pay Bill:-    Consumers can pay their bill for a particular month by using the Paytm Electricity Bill pay option.

-           2.Bill Details:-Consumers can see their Bill details which include meter number, month,units total_bill and status.

- ### 5.Report
-           Generate bill:- Consumers can generate the bill of any particular month here.

  ## Java Classes

  ### 1. Conn Class